universeroc/universeroc.github.io/_posts/2014-05-12-the-future.markdown

 ---

 Today is monday, 12 May 2014.
 Another regular day to everyone.
-After lunch we have about two hours to have a rest, recently I pick up english study again but the moment I don't have any passion to continue <<Friends>> season 1 which I watched only one episode last week.
+After lunch we have about two hours to have a rest, recently I pick up english study again but the moment I don't have any passion to continue &lt;&lt;Friends&gt;&gt; season 1 which I watched only one episode last week.

 From laoluo experience, passion is not a thing that could last long time only about two or three days.
 To keep it, once or twice a week to listen a speech or present with passion.